fastai/nbdev/README.md

 ```

     nbdev_bump_version              Increment version in settings.ini by one
+    nbdev_changelog                 Create a CHANGELOG.md file from closed and labeled GitHub issues
     nbdev_clean                     Clean all notebooks in `fname` to avoid merge conflicts
     nbdev_conda                     Create and upload a conda package
     nbdev_create_config             Create a config file